Azure/azure-quickstart-templates/safekit-cluster-farm/README.md

 On the previous figure,

-*   the critical application is running in all servers of the farm
+*   the critical application is running in all servers of the farm,
-*   users are connected to a virtual IP address which is configured in the Azure load balancer
+*   users are connected to a virtual IP address which is configured in the Azure load balancer.
-*   SafeKit brings a generic health probe for the load balancer When the farm module is stopped in a server, the health probe returns NOK to the load balancer which stops the load balancing of requests to the server.
-The same behavior happens when there is a **hardware failure**
+SafeKit brings a generic health probe for the load balancer.
+When the farm module is stopped in a server, the health probe returns NOK to the load balancer which stops the load balancing of requests to the server.
+The same behavior happens when there is a **hardware failure**.
-*   in each server, SafeKit monitors the critical application with process checkers and custom checkers
+*   in each server, SafeKit monitors the critical application with process checkers and custom checkers;
-*   SafeKit restarts automatically the critical application in a server when there is a **software failure** thanks to restart scripts
+*   SafeKit restarts automatically the critical application in a server when there is a **software failure** thanks to the restart scripts;
 *   a connector for the SafeKit web console is installed in each server.
-Thus, the load balancing cluster can be managed in a very simple way to avoid **human errors**
+Thus, the load balancing cluster can be managed in a very simple way to avoid **human errors**.

 ## <a name="resources"></a>Deployed resources